IntrinsicLabsAI/intrinsic-model-server/readme.md

 Also checkout the included Swagger runnable API docs at http://localhost:8000/docs for a web-based client to run this example!

+## Development
+To generate new bindings for the Web App after adding or editing the Web Server, run `npm run generate-client` from the `frontend` directory.
+This will replace the bindings in the `src/api` directory.

 ## Supported model types

 - [x] LLM completion